juttle/juttle/docs/index.md

 is currently under development).
-An interesting future extension for Juttle would be to adapt the Juttle compiler and runtime to generate scala in addition to javascript as a target output langauge and leverage the Spark infrastructure for Juttle programs.
+An interesting future extension for Juttle would be to adapt the Juttle compiler and runtime to generate scala in addition to JavaScript as a target output langauge and leverage the Spark infrastructure for Juttle programs.

 ## How To Navigate